 The mission toolbar provides the graphical tools to create the path that the aircraft follows while it is in cruise phase.
 The created mission is stored in the .ver file of the configuration.

 Veronte Setup dialogue can be opened in the main menu clicking on and selecting “Mission” in the pull-down menu.

 The elements that appear on the toolbar are detailed in the following table.

 Mission Toolbar Elements

 How each one of the tools shown in the previous table works will be detailed in the section “Mission Wizards”.

 Besides the elements to create a route, the Mission toolbar contains the configuration of the terrain meshes which provide information about the terrain height over the operation areas.
-Those areas are determined by two squares as shown in the following figure (fine and coarse meshes).
+Those areas are determined by two squares as shown in the following figure.

-Buttons 2 and 3 make the meshes visible on the map.
+Button “Show” makes the selected mesh visible on the map.
 To locate them over the mission area just drag them and move them to the desired location.
 Moreover, Veronte Pipe contains a tool to move the mesh automatically to the place where the mission has been located.
 Once the mission is created over a location and the “Auto” option shown in the figure (1) is selected, the meshes will be located over that point.